elisabeth-maliukova/qmind_30/README.md

 NLP based Python program that aims to output a list of subjects needed to be addressed given public outrage event.

 TODO:
--find a way to remove unnecessary characters (like emojis) from the comments -finding a way to extract "big ideas" from comments (see SOW for some ideas)
+1) find a way to remove unnecessary characters (like emojis) from the comments
+2) finding a way to extract "big ideas" from comments (see SOW for some ideas)

 Instructions on making the code work:
 You guys will need to follow this tutorial to get this fully set up on your computers: